Knossos

-Knossos (Κνωσός, also transliterated as Cnossos, Knossus, Cnossus, Gnossus, Gnossos) palace was undeniably the most important center of Minoan Crete.
+Knossos (Κνωσσός, also transliterated as Cnossos, Knossus, Cnossus, Gnossus, Gnossos) palace was undeniably the most important center of Minoan Crete.
 It is grander, more complex, and more flamboyant than any of the other palaces known to us, and it is located about twenty minutes south of the modern port town of Heraklion.

 Brief History

-Knossos was inhabited for several thousand years, beginning with a neolithic settlement sometime in the seventh millennium BC, and was abandoned after its destruction in 1375 BC which marked the end of Minoan civilization.
 The first palace on the low hill beside the Krairatos river was built around 1900 BC on the ruins of previous settlements.
-It was destroyed for the first time along with the other Protopalatial palaces around Crete at 1700 BC, probably by a large earthquake or foreign invaders.
-It was immediately rebuilt to an even more elaborate complex and until its abandonment was damaged several times during earthquakes, invasions, and in 1450 BC by the colossal volcanic eruption of Thera, and the invasion of Mycenaeans who used it as their capital as they ruled the island of Crete until 1375 BC.
+It was destroyed for the first time along with the other Protopalatial palaces of Crete in 1700 BC, probably by a large earthquake or foreign invaders.
+It was immediately rebuilt to an even more elaborate complex and until its abandonment it was damaged several times during earthquakes, invasions.
+In 1450 BC Knossos palace was damaged after the colossal volcanic eruption of Thera, and the subsequent invasion of Mycenaeans who made Knossos their capital as they ruled the island of Crete until 1375 BC.

 The palace of Knossos was the center of administration of the entire island of Crete during Minoan times, and its position as such allowed for unprecedented growth and prosperity as witnessed by the plethora of storage magazines, workshops, and wall paintings.
 The Throne room with its gypsum throne and benches to accommodate sixteen persons, the central courtyard, the theater, and the royal chambers, paint a portrait of Knossos as a forum of elaborate rituals and extraordinary historical occurrences.